appnexus/schema-tool/readme.md

 open up an issue for discussion.
 If it is a fix for a bug or everyone agrees that it would be a useful feature, then submit your pull request.
 Make sure that your pull request's commit message uses one of the [appropriate identifiers][4] to link the pull request to the issue.

-If you are making updates to the documentation, please be sure to run `make` with the project's `Makefile` to perform all required pre-processing of the docs.
-You can run `make setup` to install any required pre-processors.

 [Current contributors][5]